 Instructions

 - Place raspberries, 1 tablespoon sugar, cornstarch and lemon juice in a small saucepan and cook over medium high heat until the raspberries disintegrate, stirring until the mixture thickens a bit, about 5 minutes.
-Remove from heat and let cool as you make the batter.
+Remove from the heat and let cool as you make the batter.

 - Add brown sugar and beat on medium speed for 2-3 minutes until well combined.
 Add vanilla and beat to combine.
 Add eggs, one at a time, beating on medium speed until incorporated before adding the next one.